elastic/cloud-on-k8s/docs/design/009-pod-reuse-es-restart.md

     * Delete the configuration secret (would be garbage collected, but still)
 * Handle pods reuse and pods restarts (always executed)
     * Annotate each pod to reuse, unless already annotated
-        * `restart-phase: schedule` for restarting the pod.
+        * `restart-phase: schedule` for restarting the ES process.
 The operator has no reason to apply this (a human could).
-        * `restart-phase: schedule-rolling` for restarting pods one by one.
+        * `restart-phase: schedule-rolling` for restarting ES processes one by one.
 The operator would apply this to perform a safe restart (default case).
-        * `restart-phase: schedule-coordinated` for all pods at once (full cluster restart).
+        * `restart-phase: schedule-coordinated` for all ES processes at once (full cluster restart).
 The operator would apply this to switch TLS setting following a license change (eg. basic with no TLS to Gold with TLS).
      * Handle pods in a _schedule_ phase
         * If annotated with `schedule`: annotate them with `restart-phase: stop`.
         * If annotated with `schedule-rolling`